vmarcosp/todo-list-vuejs/README.md

 # todo-list-vuejs

-> A sample TODO list builded usign VueJS
+> A sample TODO list builded using VueJS

 ## Build Setup